 6 months: $59.00

 is a daily newspaper published by Dow Jones and is the most famous financial publication on the market.
 It has 3 sections:

 Section A has the business news.
 This section will usually have 1 or 2 articles worth reading.
 The rest of the articles will be company news items that you won't care about.
 You will also get a decent amount of completely irrelevant political articles.

 Section C is the investment section.
-One would expect this section to have a lot of useful content but it manages to dissapoint.
-The front of the section has only about 2 to 3 pages of articles and there is usually 0 to 2 articles worth reading within the section.
+One would expect this section to have a lot of useful content but it manages to disappoint.
+The front of the section has only about two to three pages of articles and there are usually zero to two articles worth reading within the section.
 After that you get to the stock tables and daily market summaries which is completely stale information to serious investors.

 The Wall Street Journal is very overrated when it comes to improving your investing results.
 The only reason it so popular is because it has such a long history and strong brand.
 Not only does the WSJ have the highest ratio of irrelevant content but the content that actually is relevant is completely generic.
 Most of the relevant content is comprised of recycled news releases and earning releases which are a day old, which makes reading the Wall Street Journal a lot like eating Thanksgiving leftovers every day.